 - Inside the floor, called in-floor radiant heating

 - Heated driveway for snowmelt purposes

-Note, typically radiant floor heat is installed during construction of a new home.
-It can be retrofitted into an existing home, however it’s a large and expensive undertaking to rip up floors and ceilings for installation.
+Note, typically radiant floor heat is installed during the construction of a new home.
+It can be retrofitted into an existing home, however, it’s a large and expensive undertaking to rip up floors and ceilings for installation.